asaravia-butler/OSDR_Tutorials/source/pages/guides/create_a_nasa_guest_account.md

 ## Step 6: LaunchPad Login

-In the Access LaunchPad page, select Agency User ID.
+In the Access LaunchPad page, select **Agency User ID**.
 Then use your registered email address as the Agency User ID and the password that you just created.

 ```{image} ../../_static/images/nasa_guest_acct/launchpad-login.png
 :alt: LaunchPad login page